olifre/lifelines/_posts/2021-01-07-Perfectionists-Crushing.md

 ---
 title: "Perfectionist's Crushing"
-excerpt: "When the mind grows empty and receptive, creative dreams rush in — unless the perfectionist's hunger is craving for another meal."
+excerpt: "When the mind grows empty and receptive, tranquility and creative dreams rush in — unless the perfectionist's hunger is craving for a different meal, deprived of that healthiness."
 ---

 ---